ryota-takedalab/GCCE_verification/README.md

 # GCCE_verification
-This repo is verification code for "Automatic Edge Error Judgment in Figure Skating Using 3D Pose Estimation From Inertial Sensors"
+This repo is the verification code for "Automatic Edge Error Judgment in Figure Skating Using 3D Pose Estimation From Inertial Sensors"

+# verification
+`python main.py training.csv`